ocornut/imgui/README.md

 [![Build Status](https://travis-ci.org/ocornut/imgui.svg?branch=master)](https://travis-ci.org/ocornut/imgui)
 [![Coverity Status](https://scan.coverity.com/projects/4720/badge.svg)](https://scan.coverity.com/projects/4720)

 (This library is free but needs your support to sustain its development.
 There are lots of desirable new features and maintenance to do.
-If you are an individual using dear imgui, please consider financial support via Patreon/PayPal.
-If your company is using dear imgui, please consider sponsorship (e.g. sponsoring a few weeks of development).
+If you are an individual using dear imgui, please consider donating via Patreon or PayPal.
+If your company is using dear imgui, please consider financial support (e.g. sponsoring a few weeks/months of development).
 I can invoice for private support, custom development etc. E-mail: omarcornut at gmail.)

 Monthly donations via Patreon:
 <br>[![Patreon](https://cloud.githubusercontent.com/assets/8225057/5990484/70413560-a9ab-11e4-8942-1a63607c0b00.png)](http://www.patreon.com/imgui)